The Fort Bragg Fires, Part I: The Money Trail

 West's first move was to close the Cliff House’s popular breakfast service and scale back lunches; he thought he didn't need the coffee-drinkers who made the place their hangout.
 A second cup to anyone sitting at the counter during the dinner hour was prohibited.
 One waitress recalls,

 Dunham was a young man in his middle 30s with a young wife who taught elementary school in town.
 He was amiable, seemed to know everything about money, had an energy that older people envied but younger people assumed was chemically derived, and he sported a groovy guy perm, then all the rage among fast track males, urban and rural.
-Dunham enjoyed hanging around with the fishermen down at Noyo, especially when the fishing fleet was in.
-There were lots of unattached women around and enough cocaine to keep all of Mendocino County boogie-ing for weeks on end.
+Dunham enjoyed hanging around with the fishermen down in the harbor, especially when the fishing fleet was in.
+There were lots of unattached women around and enough cocaine to keep all of Mendocino County boogieing for weeks on end.
 The young banker was right where the action was.

 It was a wild time, and Bill Dunham fit right in.
 Although married, there were trips to the exotic spas of the Caribbean and Mexico (which were also known as major money laundering centers) with ladies who did not appear to be Mrs. Dunham.
 The madcap whirlwind of the Savings Bank’s Fort Bragg loan desk so alarmed a young assistant who'd just joined the bank that the new man called his strait-laced superiors at the bank’s Ukiah headquarters and told them that either Dunham had to go or he would resign.
 “We'll all go to jail if this keeps up,” the young banker told Ukiah in a plea to the main office to rein Dunham in because Dunham was making what appeared to be large loans to businesses with no visible means to pay them back.